gaurang053/PetStore/README.md

 # How to execute this project?
 * Double click on execute.bat file present at root  or
 * or Execute maven command - mvn clean verify

-# Description
+# Story Descriptin
-Pet store is Serenity based REST API Automation project.
-As part of development, Below list of high level story design to cover all APIs present in the swagger.
-Swagger URL# https://petstore.swagger.io/#/pet/updatePet
+Below list of story covere API capabilities of Login, PetProfile, Store and User.
+The story design such a way it cover all APIs present in the swagger.

 * User - Operations about users
 ```